Toplessness: Exposure

 The cultural tendency to hide the female nipple under clothing has existed in Western culture since the 19th century.
-As female nipples are often perceived an intimate part, covering them might have originated under Victorian morality as with riding side saddle.
+As female nipples are often perceived an intimate part, covering them might have originated under Victorian morality as with riding sidesaddle.
 Exposing the entire breast and nipple is a form of protest for some and a crime for others.
 The exposure of nipples is usually considered immodest and in some instances is viewed as lewd or indecent behavior.

 A case in Erie, Pennsylvania, concerning the exposure of breasts and nipple proceeded to the US Supreme Court, City of Erie v.
 Pap's A. M. The Erie ordinance was regulating the nipple in public as an act that is committed when a person "knowingly or intentionally, ... appears in a state of nudity commits Public Indecency."
 Later in the statute, nudity is further described as an uncovered female nipple.
 But nipple exposure of a man was not regulated.
 An opinion column credited to Cecil Adams noted: "Ponder the significance of that.
 A man walks around bare-chested and the worst that happens is he won't get served in restaurants.
 But a woman who goes topless is legally in the same boat as if she'd had sex in public.
 That may seem crazy, but in the US it's a permissible law."

 The legality around the exposure of nipples is inconsistently regulated throughout the US.
 Some states do not allow the visualization of any part of the breast.
 Other jurisdictions prohibit any female chest anatomy by banning anatomical structures that lie below the top of the areola or nipple.
 Such is the case in West Virginia and Massachusetts.
 West Virginia's regulation is very specific and is not likely to be misinterpreted, stating: "[The] display of 'any portion of the cleavage of the human female breast exhibited by a dress, blouse, skirt, leotard, bathing suit, or other wearing apparel [is permitted] provided the areola is not exposed, in whole or in part.

 Instagram has a "no nipples" policy with exceptions: material that is not allowed includes "some photos of female nipples, but photos of post-mastectomy scarring and women actively breastfeeding are allowed.
 Nudity in photos of paintings and sculptures is OK, too".
 Previously, Instagram had removed images of nursing mothers.
 Instagram removed images of Rihanna and had her account cancelled in 2014 when she posted selfies with nipples.
 This was incentive for the Twitter campaign #FreeTheNipple.
 In 2016, an Instagram page invited users to post images of nipples from both sexes; @genderless_nipples, which displays close ups of both the nipples of men and women for the purpose of spotlighting what may be inconsistency.
 Some contributors have circumvented the policy.
 Facebook has also been struggling to define its nipple policy.

 Filmmaker Lina Esco made a film entitled Free the Nipple, which is about "laws against female toplessness or restrictions on images of female, but not male, nipples", which Esco states is an example of sexism in society.